coreruleset/false-positive-report-plugin/README.md

 ## Prerequisities

 * ModSecurity compiled with Lua support
 * LuaSocket library
 * LuaSec library (optional, for TLS)
- * plugin is able to catch only messages returned by rules with `log` action
+* Rules for which an e-mail is expected to be sent have the `log` action.
+The plugin relies on the `log` action to work.
+* A working SMTP server (configuration not covered by this documentation).
+The SMTP server should be configured with rate limiting to prevent e-mail floods in case of a sudden large volume of triggered CRS rules.

 ## How to determine whether you have Lua support in ModSecurity